Prior FAQs regarding the RFP process can now be found on this webpage under FAQs for RFP Applicants.

 Questions about fiscal sponsorship and financial audits

 I am a community-based organization with a longstanding relationship with a fiscal sponsor.
-In this case, can I be the lead applicant?
+In this case, could I have been the lead applicant?

 Yes.
 We previously said that all lead applicants had to be community-based nonprofit organizations that oversee the funding for the projects.
-Based on feedback received after the initial release of the RFP, we are making the following change: A fiscally-sponsored community-based organization may be the lead applicant if there is a written agreement between the fiscal sponsor and the community-based organization.
-A fiscally-sponsored community-based organization should provide a copy of the written agreement between the fiscal sponsor and the community-based organization, and the written agreement should be in existence for at least three years (i.e. February 25, 2018) prior to the submission of a proposal for funding.
-Additionally, the fiscally-sponsored organization should provide a copy of their fiscal sponsor’s most recent financial audit along with a letter from the fiscal sponsor stating that they have reviewed the application and are prepared to handle the finances for the project.
+Based on feedback received after the initial release of the RFP, we made the following change: A fiscally-sponsored community-based organization could be the lead applicant if there was a written agreement between the fiscal sponsor and the community-based organization.
+A fiscally-sponsored community-based organization should have provided a copy of the written agreement between the fiscal sponsor and the community-based organization, and the written agreement should have been be in existence for at least three years (i.e. February 25, 2018) prior to the submission of a proposal for funding.
+Additionally, the fiscally-sponsored organization should have provided a copy of their fiscal sponsor’s most recent financial audit along with a letter from the fiscal sponsor stating that they reviewed the application and were prepared to handle the finances for the project.

-Can I submit a financial review instead of a full financial audit?
+Could I have submitted a financial review instead of a full financial audit?

-Based on feedback received after the initial release of the RFP, we are modifying the requirement for a financial audit: community-based organizations that will be serving as lead applicants, regardless of whether they are a fiscally-sponsored organization, should submit the review audit or completed audit required under Maryland law based on their annual revenue.
+Based on feedback received after the initial release of the RFP, we modified the requirement for a financial audit: community-based organizations that served as lead applicants, regardless of whether they are a fiscally-sponsored organization, should have submitted the review audit or completed audit required under Maryland law based on their annual revenue.
 For organizations who are not legally required to undergo an audit due to a gross income below the State threshold, please read below as well for guidance based on your gross income bracket.

-For organizations with a gross income of at least $750,000 in the most recently completed fiscal year, a completed audit by an independent certified public accountant is required.
-Organizations with a gross income between $300,000 – $750,000 in the most recently completed fiscal year will be required to submit a review audit by an independent certified public accountant.
-For organizations with a gross income less than $300,000, they must submit the most recent financial audit from their fiscal sponsor along with a letter from the fiscal sponsor stating that they have reviewed the application and are prepared to handle the finances for the project.
+For organizations with a gross income of at least $750,000 in the most recently completed fiscal year, a completed audit by an independent certified public accountant was required.
+Organizations with a gross income between $300,000 – $750,000 in the most recently completed fiscal year were required to submit a review audit by an independent certified public accountant.
+For organizations with a gross income less than $300,000, they must have submitted the most recent financial audit from their fiscal sponsor along with a letter from the fiscal sponsor stating that they reviewed the application and were prepared to handle the finances for the project.